Wase-Engine/wase-ecs/README.md

 ## Usage

+To include Wase ECS to your project you can include the `ecs.h` file.

 ### Creating a World object
 First you need to set up a World object.
 The World handles everything for the ECS.
 ```c++